-The most commonly occurring groups of freshwater algae are diatoms, green algae, and blue-green algae, which are more correctly known as cyanobacteria.
-Cyanobacteria refer to a group of microorganisms that possess characteristics of algae (chlorophyll-a and oxygenic photosynthesis).
-They are found in fresh, estuarine, and marine waters in the U.S. Cyanobacteria are often confused with filamentous green algae, because both can produce dense mats that can impede activities like swimming and fishing, and may cause odor problems and oxygen depletion; however, unlike cyanobacteria, filamentous algae are not generally thought to produce toxins.
+Blue-green algae, more correctly known as cyanobacteria, are frequently found in freshwater systems.
+They can also be found in estuarine and marine waters in the U.S. Cyanobacteria are often confused with green algae, because both can produce dense mats that can impede activities like swimming and fishing, and may cause odor problems and oxygen depletion; however, unlike cyanobacteria, green algae are not generally thought to produce toxins.
 Freshwater cyanobacterial blooms that produce highly potent cyanotoxins are known as cyanobacterial HABs (cyanoHABs).
-However, some cyanobacteria species are capable to release toxins into the water without cell rupture or death.

 What are cyanotoxins?

-Freshwater cyanobacterial blooms may be dominated by a single-species or composed of a variety of toxic and non-toxic strains (i.e., a specific genetic subgroup within a particular species).
-Cyanotoxins are produced and contained within the actively growing cyanobacterial cells (i.e., intracellular toxins).
-The release of these toxins in an algal bloom into the surrounding water as dissolved (extracellular) toxins occurs mostly during cell death and lysis (i.e., cell rupture) as opposed to the continuous excretion from the cells.
+Cyanotoxins are produced and contained within the cyanobacterial cells (intracellular).
+The release of these toxins in an algal bloom into the surrounding water occurs mostly during cell death and lysis (i.e., cell rupture) as opposed to continuous excretion from the cyanobacterial cells.
+However, some cyanobacteria species are capable to release toxins (extracellular) into the water without cell rupture or death.

 What species of cyanobacteria produces toxins?

-Cyanotoxins can be produced by a wide variety of planktonic (i.e., free living in the water column) cyanobacteria.
+Cyanotoxins can be produced by a wide variety of planktonic cyanobacteria.
 Some of the most commonly occurring genera are Microcystis, Anabaena, and Planktothrix (Oscillatoria).

 Microcystis is the most common bloom-forming genus, and is almost always toxic.
 Microcystis blooms resemble a greenish, thick, paint-like (sometimes granular) material that accumulates along shores.
 Scums that dry on the shores of lakes may contain high concentrations of microcystin for several months, allowing toxins to dissolve in the water even when the cells are no longer alive or after a recently collapsed bloom.